Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 It's big because it's long term, costly, and you probably don't know as much about it as you'd like when making the choice to buy.
 That's why it's all too easy just to go with the salesman's recommendations and run the risk of getting taken advantage of, or worse, ripped off completely.
 That's all about to change.

 The best way to make any significant purchase is with sufficient knowledge.
 Buying an air conditioner is no different.
-This hub will provide you a basic understanding of an air conditioning system's parts and functions, buying considerations and offer tips on how to maintain your new air conditioning unit as well.
+This article will provide you a basic understanding of an air conditioning system's parts and functions, buying considerations, and tips on how to maintain your new air conditioning unit as well.

-NOTE: Though this hub will reference a typical, residential, split system style central air system, the information within is applicable to most other air conditioning system types.
+NOTE: Though this article will reference a typical, residential, split system style central air system, the information within is applicable to most other air conditioning system types.

 Basic Air Conditioning System Components

 Let us start with understanding what the main components of a split air conditioning system are.

 This is the main functioning piece of the system that is placed outdoors.
 Its main purpose is to disperse the heat that has been absorbed from inside the home and to condense the gaseous refrigerant back into a liquid so it can be fed back to the evaporator coil.
 The condenser consists of a large coil surface, a compressor, a fan/motor, and various smaller electrical components inside the service panel.
 (Note: The scroll type compressor has a great reputation.)

 Though condensers made and installed today are using the refrigerant 410a, there are still some R-22 units floating around out there.
 Do not purchase an R-22 unit.
 This refrigerant is no longer manufactured and very expensive if needed.
 Also, 410a operates at a much higher pressure than R-22, so the refrigerants cannot be added to systems that are not designed for them.